chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/microsoft-fakes/shims/index.md

 new ShimMyBase(child) { MyMethod = () => 5 }; // input the shim of the child into the constructor of the base shim
 ```

-# Shimmed Types of Interfaces
+# shimmed types of interfaces
 When a shimmed type implements an interface, a method named `Bind` is generated that allows it to bind all the members for that interface at once:
 ```cs
 public class MyClass : IEnumerable<int>